-A double hat-trick from Sarah Ewens, taking her career total to 83 from 103 games for the club the pick of the goal scoring feast.
+A double hat-trick from Sarah Ewens, taking her career total

 Post-match, an ebullient Ewens said, "I've been struggling a wee bit to get goals this season but today has definitely helped boost the confidence.
 At half-time we knew we couldn't afford to be complacent and needed to go out and complete the job and all credit to the girls, we played very well as a unit today, including Rachel with her penalty save."